 An Optional Shortcut

-Or for something even more personal and customized, you can find a wide range of caricaturists on Envato Studio.
+Or for something more personal and customized, you can find a wide range of caricaturists on Envato Studio.
 They'll draw a unique caricature based on the photo and instructions you provide.

 If you'd rather do it yourself, however, read on for the full manual process.